Quantum coherent feedback control of an N-level atom with multiple excitations

 We denote the amplitudes in Eq.~(\ref{con:statethreelevel}) in this parameter setting, i.e., $c_0(t)$, $c_{j,k}^m(t)$ as $\tilde{c}_0(t)$, $\tilde{c}_{j,k}^m(t)$, and the Laplace transformation in Eq.~(\ref{con:Laplace1to3}), i.e., $C_0(s)$, $C_{j,k}^m(s)$ as $\tilde{C}_0(s)$, $\tilde{C}_{j,k}^m(s)$, respectively.
 Then Eq.~(\ref{con:C1k1s0}) can be simplified as: \begin{scriptsize}

 \end{scriptsize} Consequently, \begin{scriptsize}

 \end{scriptsize}

-Using the Sign Pair Criterion (SPC) in Refs.~\cite{dongCui2023dynamics,sivanandam2012algebraic}, we can write the generalized Hurwitz matrix of the denominator of Eq.~(\ref{con:C1k1s}) and prove that all its eigenvalues are in the L.H.S. of the complex plane.
-The proof is omitted here because of page limitation.
+Using the Sign Pair Criterion (SPC) in Refs.~\cite{dongCui2023dynamics,sivanandam2012algebraic}, we can get the generalized Hurwitz matrix of the denominator of Eq.~(\ref{con:C1k1s}) and prove that all its eigenvalues are in the LHS of the complex plane.
+The proof is omitted because of page limitations.

 Denote $\tilde{c}_0(\infty)=\lim_{t\rightarrow \infty}\tilde{c}_{0}(t)$ and $\tilde{c}_{j,k}^m(\infty) = \lim_{t\rightarrow \infty}\tilde{c}_{j,k}^m(t)$ as the steady values of the amplitudes.
 We have the following results.